HotAndCold245/Hidden-Grotto/README.md

 	- The maximum toolbar height (number of rows visible) can be adjusted by setting `--grotto-toolbar-rows` to the number of rows.
 If there are more tools than a row can hold while maximum height is set to 1, then the toolbar can be swiped up to access the rest of the tools.
 This is a change from the default behaviour of swiping to the left because it let's you see more of the tools at once. #Note : Setting the height to more rows than necessary to hold the active number of tools will cause the mobile toolbar to move further up than intended.
 - Mobile navbar
 	- The view actions (reading/editing toggle and more options) have been moved to the bottom for easier reach.
 Additionally, the file path has been hidden for extra room.
+- Privacy mode
+	- Option to enable blurred view so noone can read notes while they are unattended. #Note : Only enable it if you know how to navigate to the toggle without being able to read.
+If lost, find the theme folder and remove the theme manually - simply editing the css file might not work.

 # Screenshots
 #Note : The font used in the images for this theme is called Quicksand and can be found through Google Fonts.
 A snippet for the font is also available in the theme's repository.